TL;DR

 The UK private medical insurance market is complex, with dozens of providers and hundreds of policy variations.
 Trying to navigate it alone while running a business is a recipe for disaster.
 You could easily end up with the wrong cover, or pay too much for a policy you don't need.

-This is where a specialist PMI broker like WeCovr is invaluable.
+This is where a PMI specialist at WeCovr or one of our broker partners is invaluable.

 - We Are Experts: We live and breathe private health cover.
-As an FCA-authorised firm with high customer satisfaction ratings, we know the market inside out and can match your specific needs as a business leader to the perfect policy.
+As an insurance firm with high customer satisfaction ratings, we know the market inside out and can match your specific needs as a business leader to a strong fit for your needs.

 - We Are on Your Side: Unlike going direct to an insurer, we work for you.
 Our goal is to secure the best possible outcome for our clients.
 We can help you understand the fine print and avoid common pitfalls.